PrajitR/PrajitR.github.io/_posts/2014-04-20-d3-source-walkthrough-pt1.md

   return nest;
 };
 {% endhighlight %}
-`nest.js` is probably the most tricky method in the `array/` folder. `d3.nest` allows you to transform an array (usually of objects) into a nested tree with multiple levels.
+`nest.js` is probably the most tricky function in the `array/` folder. `d3.nest` allows you to transform an array of object into a nested tree with multiple levels split on property values.
 It allows you to order the keys of a sublevel and apply functions to the leaves of the tree.
-It uses a recursive definition in order to build up deeper sublevels of the tree, until it ends up with the leaves sublevel.
+It recursively creates deeper sublevels of the tree, until it ends up with the leaves.
+I would recommend checking out the [nest entry on the d3 wiki](https://github.com/mbostock/d3/wiki/Arrays#-nest) and [d3.nest examples](http://bl.ocks.org/phoebebright/raw/3176159/) to better understand how d3.nest works.

+There are a lot of other functions defined in `array/`, but I'll let you look over them yourself.
+These are great functions to read if you find yourself needing to manipulate arrays.

 ## Math

 The `math/` folder defines various mathematical functions, some of which are exposed and some that are internal.
-Like `array/`, they are self contained, though they are less readable than the array methods because they require knowledge of mathematical definitions.
+Like `array/`, they are self contained, though they require some mathematical knowledge.

 {% highlight javascript %}
-// Converts an SVG transform string into matrix representation import "../core/document";
+// Converts an SVG transform string into matrix representation. import "../core/document";
-import "../core/ns";
+import "../core/ns"; // Namespace check.

 d3.transform = function(string) {
-  var g = d3_document.createElementNS(d3.ns.prefix.svg, "g"); // Create svg "g" tag return (d3.transform = function(string) {
+  var g = d3_document.createElementNS(d3.ns.prefix.svg, "g"); // Create svg "g" tag. return (d3.transform = function(string) {
     if (string != null) {
       g.setAttribute("transform", string);